benvonhandorf/project_sugar/README.md

 Due to availability, version one will be based on an [Android Things Development Kit](https://developer.android.com/things/hardware/imx7d) that I have on hand.

+Nope, Android things is dead-dead at this point.
+Older Android tablets will suffice.

 ### Monitoring and Recognition ###
 This section is still under research.
 The intention is to use machine learning vision algorithims (possibly [YOLO](https://pjreddie.com/darknet/yolo/)) to monitor the stream from one or more Sugar Cam and detect the presence of Hummmingbirds.
 This data would then flow into the notification system.